Executive Officer

 EA6B

 There are approximately 2500 officers and enlisted in the ship's crew.
 When the airwing is aboard, that number increases by about 3000 to a total of 5500 people.
 More people means more berthing and more people to feed.
-When the airwing comes aboard, each squadron sends personnel on Temporary Additional Orders (TAD) as either compartment cleaners or mess cooks to help with the additional work load.
+When the airwing comes aboard, each squadron sends personnel on Temporary Additional Orders (TAD)to the ship as either compartment cleaners or mess cooks to help with the additional work load.
+In addition, the air wing is responsible for the upkeep of their assigned work spaces.
+The Executive Department monitors this by conducting "Zone Inspections" on a routine basis.

 Due to the requirement to be on station during underway operations CDR Ewing rarely attended Department Head meetings.
 But he normally sent a representative.
 CAG Ewing had an A7 background at Cecil Field so I knew him well before coming to Sara.